โฐ Minimum Connection Times

 ๐ข Terminal Information

 Waterloo Regional Airport (ALO) is a significant aviation gateway serving the Cedar Valley region of northeast Iowa, including the cities of Waterloo and Cedar Falls.
 Located approximately four miles northwest of downtown Waterloo, the airport provides a critical aerial link for the region's agricultural, manufacturing, and educational sectors.
-The facility features a modern, single-level passenger terminal that has been designed to offer a "hassle-free" travel experience, primarily handling twice-daily scheduled services to Chicago O'Hare (ORD) operated by American Airlines through its regional affiliate, Envoy Air.
+This two-gate airport operates with a single jet bridge and maintains a compact, single-level passenger terminal that opens two hours before each scheduled flight and closes one hour after departure, primarily handling twice-daily scheduled services to Chicago O'Hare (ORD) operated by American Eagle using Bombardier CRJ-200 regional jets.

 The terminal experience at Waterloo is characterized by its spacious, open lobby and high level of passenger efficiency.
 Inside, travelers have access to essential amenities including comfortable seating areas, clean restrooms, and a dedicated baggage claim zone.
 While the facility lacks the large-scale commercial retail malls of major hubs, it provides a quiet and professional environment with free high-speed Wi-Fi throughout the building.
 The airport is also known for its exceptionally short security wait times, often averaging less than eight minutes, and features a fully-integrated TSA Pre-Check lane to further expedite the transition for eligible travelers.